Diffusion: Diffusion in the context of different disciplines

-In chemistry and materials science, diffusion refers to the movement of fluid molecules in porous solids.
+In chemistry and materials science, diffusion also refers to the movement of fluid molecules in porous solids.
+Different types of diffusion are distinguished in porous solids.
 Molecular diffusion occurs when the collision with another molecule is more likely than the collision with the pore walls.
 Under such conditions, the diffusivity is similar to that in a non-confined space and is proportional to the mean free path.
-Knudsen diffusion, which occurs when the pore diameter is comparable to or smaller than the mean free path of the molecule diffusing through the pore.
+Knudsen diffusion occurs when the pore diameter is comparable to or smaller than the mean free path of the molecule diffusing through the pore.
 Under this condition, the collision with the pore walls becomes gradually more likely and the diffusivity is lower.
 Finally there is configurational diffusion, which happens if the molecules have comparable size to that of the pore.
 Under this condition, the diffusivity is much lower compared to molecular diffusion and small differences in the kinetic diameter of the molecule cause large differences in diffusivity.

 Biologists often use the terms "net movement" or "net diffusion" to describe the movement of ions or molecules by diffusion.
 For example, oxygen can diffuse through cell membranes so long as there is a higher concentration of oxygen outside the cell.
 However, because the movement of molecules is random, occasionally oxygen molecules move out of the cell (against the concentration gradient).
 Because there are more oxygen molecules outside the cell, the probability that oxygen molecules will enter the cell is higher than the probability that oxygen molecules will leave the cell.
 Therefore, the "net" movement of oxygen molecules (the difference between the number of molecules either entering or leaving the cell) is into the cell.
 In other words, there is a net movement of oxygen molecules down the concentration gradient.

+In astronomy, atomic diffusion is used to model the stellar atmospheres of chemically peculiar stars.
+Diffusion of the elements is critical in understanding the surface composition of degenerate white dwarf stars and their evolution over time.

+In machine learning and artificial intelligence, diffusion models, also known as diffusion-based generative models or score-based generative models, are a class of latent variable generative models.
+The goal of diffusion models is to learn a diffusion process for a given dataset, such that the process can generate new elements that are distributed similarly as the original dataset.
+Diffusion models were introduced in 2015 as a method to train a model that can sample from a highly complex probability distribution.
+They used techniques from non-equilibrium thermodynamics, especially diffusion.